Yousef-Diab/Redis-Certified-Developer-Summary/RU101/Week 01.md

 ### Sets Commands

-- `SADD key value [...value]`: returns 1 if the value is not duplicate and was added to the set.
+- `SADD key member [...members]`: returns 1 if the member is not duplicate and was added to the set.
 - `SCARD key`: returns the number of records inside the set.
-- `SISMEMBER key value`: returns 1 if the value exists inside the list.
+- `SISMEMBER key member`: returns 1 if the member exists inside the list.
 - `SMEMBERS key`: returns all elements in a set.
 - `SSCAN key cursor [MATCH pattern] [COUNT count]`.
-- `SREM key value [...values]`.
+- `SREM key member [...members]`.
 - `SPOP key [count]`: removes a random element(s) from the set and returns them.

 - `SINTER key [...keys]`: returns a list containing the intersection of the given sets.